 Surprising Things You Should Never Put in the Dryer

 Laundry is a necessary evil.
-After running a load in the washer, isn’t it just easier to throw everything in the dryer?
+After washing a load, isn’t it just easier to throw everything in the dryer?
 Absolutely.
-But it will ruin some of your clothes and other household items.
+But it will ruin some of your clothes and household items.
 The unfortunate truth: Some things just don’t belong in the dryer.
 In fact, one bathroom staple could literally destroy your dryer (page 10).

 1. Gloves and mittens